rijasheraz/Python-Flask-URL-SHORTNER-/README.md

 # Python-Flask-URL-SHORTNER-
 A tool that makes long web links shorter.
 "Python" Use the 'flask' framework.
-Create a basic design Create a tool to make quick links.
+Create a basic design Create a tool to make quick links on html code.